 On the other hand, the ever-confident Tommy Smith declared to Australian radio listeners of ‘Three-Way Turf Talk’ that Imagele wouldn’t be bothered by the deluge.
 In a wide-betting race, the son of Sostenuto went off as the 4/1 favourite.
 Inevitably, the weather laid a heavy hand on proceedings that day at Caulfield, and while Kevin Langby always had Imagele in close attendance and actually hit the front upon entering the straight, he was soon claimed by Gala Supreme.
 Imagele pitched and floundered in the muddy ground in the straight and quickly tired to finish a badly beaten twelfth behind the winner, Swell Time, with Gala Supreme and Young Ida in the minor placings.
 Grand Cidium, despite his aversion to wet tracks, finished a very worthy fourth.
 When a week later Taj Rossi scored a narrow but emphatic win in the W. S. Cox Plate to earn $52,500 and a $600 trophy for Vic and Lila Peters, Imagele’s reputation as the best three-year-old of his year, let alone as the best three-year-old since Tulloch, was looking decidedly tarnished.

 The sporting public believed that they had seen the last of Imagele, Taj Rossi and Leica Lover for that spring after that Victoria Derby.
 Not on your life.
-Whereas Leica Lover went directly to Perth for his summer campaign, Taj Rossi came out on the last day of the V.R.C.
-Spring Meeting for the rich George Adams Handicap against the older horses over 1600 metres.
-Displaying rare versatility and showcasing Bart’s training genius, Taj Rossi successfully came back in distance from the 2500 metres of the Derby only seven days before, to knock Australia’s best milers into a cocked hat and in so doing become Australia’s greatest three-year-old money winner.
-Moreover, he repeated the dose seven days later in the V.A.T.C.
+Whereas Leica Lover went directly to Perth for his successful summer campaign, Taj Rossi came out on the last day of the V.R.C.
+Spring Meeting for the rich George Adams Handicap against the older horses over 1600 metres and with Roy Higgins unable to do the weight, Stan Aitken substituted in the saddle.
+Displaying rare versatility and showcasing Bart’s training genius, Taj Rossi, carrying weight-for-age of 51.5 kg, successfully came back in distance from the 2500 metres of the Derby only seven days before, to knock Australia’s best milers into a cocked hat, and in so doing become Australia’s greatest three-year-old money winner, displacing his stablemate, Dayana.
+Moreover, Taj Rossi repeated the dose seven days later in the V.A.T.C.
 Sandown Guineas when yet again he defeated Imagele and seven other three-year-olds for the prize.
 Thus ended one of the most sensational sequences of wins on a racecourse in modern times.
 Whereas Taj Rossi then headed for the spelling paddock, Imagele headed for Perth and an ill-conceived W.A.T.C. summer campaign at Ascot racecourse that most sportsmen, none more so than Jock Graham, later came to regret.
-Yes, in three races over there Imagele won an additional $20,450, running minor placings in the Western Australian and Australian Derbies and the Caris Diamond Quality Stakes, but at what cost?
+Yes, in three races over there Imagele won an additional $20,450 chasing Cummings-trained three-year-olds when running minor placings in the Western Australian and Australian Derbies and the Caris Diamond Quality Stakes, but at what cost?
 Only time would tell.

 I have anticipated few seasons in racing more than I did that autumn of 1974.
 How could one not step more lightly on to a racecourse with the prospective clashes of that year’s mature three-year-olds in view?
 Alas, it was to prove a grave disappointment.
 Seldom has the transience of brilliance been more apparent.
 Imagele had returned from his disappointing and gruelling campaign in Western Australia on January 11 and was given a spell at the Silver Sharpe Lodge at Cobbity under the supervision of Keith Mackin.
 During his sojourn at Cobbity, Mackin observed: “Imagele is a remarkable horse.
 His temperament and hearty appetite stick to him.
 He puts on as much condition in less than four weeks as a normal horse would in six.
 Imagele has been getting through a four-gallon drum of vitamin-packed fodder twice a day, with a hay snack for lunch.”
 Smith brought the colt back to Tulloch Lodge in the first week of February after an inspection by the eminent veterinary-surgeon, Percy Sykes.
 Despite succumbing to a virus in the Melbourne spring, Imagele returned to the stable a much bigger and seemingly stronger colt.